ItsACodeWorld/40-Layout-Exercises/README.md

 Guide:

-Set the *wrapper* aligned left and width to 50%, *navigation*, *extra* width to 25%，arrange them on the right side of *content* in order.
+1. Set the *wrapper* aligned left and width to 50%,
+2. Set width of *navigation*, *extra* to 25%，arrange them on the right side of *content* in order.

 Example: